 Seasons of Japan – A chain with locations across the country, Seasons of Japan serves sushi and Hibachi style cuisine that is cooked to order.
 Don’t expect grill tables like a Japanese Steakhouse though – Seasons of Japan is closer to fast casual than sit down.

 Panera – Breakfast, pastries, and healthy lunches.
 We bet you’ve been to Panera a time or two and probably know what to expect.

 Panda Express – Fast food Chinese that’s actually fast and decently good.
 They also now serve up tasty Asian-inspired drinks, including fruit teas, coffees, and boba milk tea!

-Toss Green – Toss Green might as well be called the Subway of salads.
-Locally owned and quickly becoming a local favorite, at Toss Green you walk down a huge line of fresh salad ingredients you pick from while your personal salad builder puts the pieces together for you.
+Toss Green – Locally owned and quickly becoming a local favorite, at Toss Green you walk down a huge line of fresh salad ingredients you pick from while your personal salad builder puts the pieces together for you.
+You can also choose grain bowls, burritos, or wraps.
 If you’re looking for a healthy St. John’s Town Center Restaurant this is the spot for you.

 Chipotle – This one is pretty self-explanatory.
 Fast casual, fairly healthy, fresh Mexican fare.
 Their guacamole is especially tasty.

 Pei Wei – Owned by the same company that owns PF Changs, Pei Wei is essentially the fast casual version of PF Changs.
 Fairly tasty Americanized Chinese food is what you can expect.